oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 - Promise of a `Result` object:
   - `authUrl` - The URL to redirect the user for authentication.
+  - `ticket` - A unique ticket for the authentication session, this is used for bearer flow only.

 ```typescript
 app.post('/authenticate', async (c) => {